cibernox/cibernox.github.io/source/_posts/2015-03-15-optimizing-apis-with-ember-data-and-embeddedrecordsmixin.markdown

 but you're safe if that happens.

-Taking this approach the payloads of the different endpoints will look like this:
+Taking this approach, the payloads of the different endpoints will look like this:
 `/api/users/123`
 ```js
 {